Mathitarazonad/Weather-App/README.md

 Users should be able to:

+- See the current weather.
+- See the daily weather.
 - View the optimal layout for the game depending on their device's screen size.
 - Select their current location by searching or via gps with a button.
 - Search for the weather of a city by searching.